AnoushkaIshi/Ganga_Riverwater_Quality_Monitoring_and_Forecasting_SIH_2024/README.md

 | 4 | Q1 2026 | Integrate satellite imagery analysis |
 | 5 | Q2 2026 | Expand to tributary rivers in the Ganga basin |

----

-## 🤝 Contributing

-We welcome contributions from data scientists, environmental engineers, and domain experts!
-Please check our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

----

 ## 📄 License